These Boots Are Made for Walkin': In popular culture

-In Family Guy season eight, episode 18, "Quagmire's Dad", Quagmire's father, Lt.
-Dan Quagmire used this song to make an entrance when meeting Peter and Joe.
+In Family Guy Season eight, Episode 18, "Quagmire's Dad", Quagmire's father, Lt.
+Dan Quagmire uses the song to make an entrance when meeting Peter and Joe.

-The song was featured in the 2001 film, “The Mexican”.
+The song was featured in the 2001 film The Mexican.

-In 2006, Pitchfork Media selected it as the 114th best song of the 1960s.
+In 2006 Pitchfork Media selected it as the 114th best song of the 1960s.
 Critic Tom Breihan described the song as "maybe the finest bitchy kiss-off in pop history".

 Goodyear Tire and Rubber Company used portions of the song for its 1960s ad campaign promoting its "wide boots" tires.
 Nancy Sinatra unsuccessfully sued Goodyear for using the song, claiming that it had violated her publicity rights.

-The song was featured in the 2018 film Ocean's Eight.
+The song was featured in the 2018 film Ocean's 8.

 A portion of the song was used in the 2021 Disney film Cruella.

 During the 1993 standoff in Waco, Texas between David Koresh and the FBI, the FBI played Sinatra's recording of the song on a loudspeaker in an attempt to torment Koresh and his followers in hopes they would surrender.

+The song was interpolated and sampled on Beyoncé's 2024 country album Cowboy Carter in the song "Ya Ya", which was later nominated for Best Americana Performance at the 67th Annual Grammy Awards."

+The song was covered by Sabrina Carpenter and Kacey Musgraves during Carpenter's set at Outside Lands Festival in August 2024.

+The 1966 version by Eileen Goldsen (stylized as "Eileen") was featured in the TV series Funny Woman, Season 2, Episode 2.

+The song was featured in the 2003 film 11:14.